AdamJablonka/React-Type/README.md

 # React Type
-React type is a web application to practice typing english words.
+React-Type is a simple front end web application to practice typing common English words, and to test typing speed.

-Created using the React.
+Created using the React framework.